shengdzhang/Catstagram/README.md

 - [ ] Search for users by username
 - [ ] Follow other users
 - [ ] View, favorite, and comment on photos posted by other users
-- [ ] Receive notifications about favorites and follows
+- [ ] Receive notifications about favorites, follows, and comments
 - [ ] Tag photos with multiple tags and search by tag
-- [ ] Apply filters to photos when posting

 ## Design Docs
 * [View Wireframes][view]